adityash4rma/doodstream_api/README.md

 <h3 align="center">Doodstream API wrapper</h3>

   <p align="center">
-    This is an un-official Doodstream python API Wrapper is just an upgrade or what you can say an maintained fork of <a href="https://github.com/wahyubiman/DoodStream"> THIS! </a>
+    This is an un-official Doodstream python API Wrapper is just an upgrade or what you can say a maintained fork of <a href="https://github.com/wahyubiman/DoodStream"> THIS! </a>
     <br />
     <a href="https://github.com/adityash4rma/doodstream_api"></a>
     <br />